Offered by the Department of Psychiatry at Beth Israel Deaconess Medical Center, a teaching hospital of Harvard Medical School.

 FACULTY

-Michelle Friedman-Yakoobian, PhD is Instructor of Psychology in the Department of Psychiatry, Harvard Medical School and Beth Israel Deaconess Medical Center.
-She is the Clinical Director of the Center for Early Detection, Assessment and Response to Risk.
+Michelle Friedman-Yakoobian, PhD is an Assistant Professor of Psychology in the Department of Psychiatry, Harvard Medical School and Beth Israel Deaconess Medical Center.
+She is the Co-Founder and Director of Research and Development at the Center for Early Detection, Assessment and Response to Risk.
 Dr. Yakoobian has trained scores of graduate students, psychiatry residents, and mental health professionals in CBT.
-She speaks regionally, nationally, and internationally on CBT, Acceptance, and Commitment Therapy (ACT) and cognitive remediation.
+She speaks regionally, nationally, and internationally on CBT, Acceptance and Commitment Therapy (ACT) and cognitive remediation.
 She is co-author of the Cognitive Behavioral Therapy (CBT) and Guide for Case Managers.

 Matcheri S. Keshavan, MD is Stanley Cobb Professor of Psychiatry, Harvard Medical School, and Chairman of Psychiatry at the Beth Israel Deacon Medical Center.
 Dr. Keshavan is a world class teacher and researcher in schizophrenia.
 He has authored over 650 peer-reviewed publications as well as having authored four books and 100 reviews/book chapters.
 He is editor of Schizophrenia Research and serves on the editorial board of many respected journals.